A Complete Review of the Top 5 Currencies in the World

 Switzerland is a relatively small economy.
 It has a GDP of more than $678 billion.
 Yet, the country’s currency is one of the most important in the world.
 This is partly because Switzerland does a lot of trade internationally.
 Some of its closest trading partners are in Europe, Japan, and North America.

 As with the Japanese yen, the Swiss Franc is known for its role as a safe haven currency.
 There are two main reasons for this.
 First, Switzerland has made a lot of investments overseas.
 In fact, the Swiss National Bank is known for its huge investments in global stocks like Apple and Microsoft.
 Second, Switzerland is known for its neutrality.
 The country does not take sides in major global conflicts.
 Third, the Swiss banking industry is one of the strongest.
 This has seen many wealthy investors pack their money in the country.
-The chart below shows the performance of the Swiss franc index in the past five years.

 Other Top Currencies in the World